The following articles are a sampling of media coverage on the FPB concept. For more historical press, scroll down.

 This just in!
 The May 2015 issue of Boat International salutes “disrupters – boatbuilders and designers who dare to be different and still make it work”:

 In the April issue of Boat International, Ivor Wilkins takes a detailed look at FPB 97-1 Iceberg, and the FPB concept.

 In the story above, Ivor Wilkins alludes to the fact that Dashew Offshore designs are in the unusual position of having strong followings on both power and sailing sides of the cruising equation.
 That said, traditionally there is no love lost between sailors and those who choose power.
 This puts the sailing magazine Yachting World’s editor comments in the November 2014 issue in an interesting light.
-To read Matthew Sheehan’s thoughts on the FPB 64, read below.
+To read Matthew Sheehan’s thoughts on the FPB 64, click here.

 We always strive to be conservative in our claims for boat speed and range.
 To find out just how far and how fast you can go in an FPB 64, read Peter Watson’s account of his 90 day, halfway around the world journey from Auckland, New Zealand to the UK’s Channel Islands in Motor Boat & Yachting.

 The following article on one of FPB 64-5 Tiger‘s south pacific cruises may seem exotic to most.
 Rather than being an outlier, however, this is the norm for Dashew Offshore’s sailing and power fleet of yachts.
+Click here to read.

 Ten years ago, when the FPB series prototype Wind Horse was launched, PassageMaker magazine founder and editor Bill Parlatore made a trip to New Zealand to have a close look at this new breed of ocean-crossing yacht.
 In light of the FPB paradigm’s success in the last decade, Bill Parlatore’s detailed analysis should be of interest.